RenaKunisaki/bfres_importer/README.md

 - No way to turn off the generation of dump files
 - `Animal_Bee`'s UV map is all wrong
 - Importing fails if not in object mode
+- The addon preferences don't show up and I have no idea why

 # What's not even started yet:
 - Animations